mrilikecoding/StreamPoseML/README.md

 ## Training models

-There are several convenience methods abstracted into a Model Builder class created to speed up iterations and model evaluation.
-See the notebooks for usage examples.
-However, once you have your dataset you can use whatever process you like to train models.
+Once you have a dataset to work with, you can use whatever process you like to train and evaluate your models.
+But here you'll find some convenience methods for training and evaluation abstracted on top of a few popular machine learning libraries.
+These are scoped to a Model Builder class created to speed up iterations and model evaluation using the metrics we found useful in our research.
+It may not suit your particular needs, but have a look and feel free to make contributions.

+See the `/stream_pose_ml/notebooks/model_builder_examples.ipynb` for usage examples and see `/stream_pose_ml/stream_pose_ml/learning/model_builder.py` to see what's available.

 ## Saving your model

 If you want to use your trained model in StreamPoseML's web application, you'll need to save it as a "pickle" so that it can be loaded into the application server at runtime.
 You may need to wrap it in a class before you do this such that when it is loaded it responds  with a result when the method "predict" is called on it.

+But if you've used StreamPoseML's model builder you can save the model instance like so:

+`model_builder.save_model_and_datasets(notes=notes, model_type="gradient-boost")`

+In the future, the plan is to use a more standardized approach to saving models, such as [Cog](https://github.com/replicate/cog).

-## Running the Web Applictaion
+## Running the Sample Web Application

-First, as mentioned above, you'll need a trained classifier saved to a pickle file (in Python).
+First, as mentioned above, you'll need a trained classifier saved to a pickle file.
+A sample model is provided in the `example_data` folder.
 The model should implement a "predict" method that takes an array of examples to classify.
 For realtime video classification generally you'll want to pass a single example

 The pickle object should be shaped like this: